Another year, another haze situation. Is cloud seeding the best way to deal with it?

-Haze normally occurs in dry season, and it is affecting many locations in the region.
+Haze normally occurs in the dry season, and it is affecting many locations in the region.

 It is hard enough to find the right clouds without the dry season getting in the way, so hopping on a small jet to find rain-bearing clouds in the sky to disperse chemicals into will be more difficult.

-When there are no clouds to seed, the chances of precipitation is low, and haze remains.
+When there are no clouds to seed, the chances of precipitation are low, and haze remains.

-In addition, according to a research, the cloud seeding will most likely work well on orographic clouds, which can only be found over mountains and have short life spans.
+In addition, according to research, cloud seeding will most likely work well on orographic clouds, which can only be found over mountains and have short life spans.